Elites, Population Control, and the Myth of Self-Governance

 Most people cannot be trusted to self-regulate at scale.
 Most elites cannot be trusted to regulate indefinitely without distortion.

-Population control, in some form, emerges structurally when volatility meets asymmetry.
+Some form of population control tends to emerge when large groups become unstable and power is concentrated in a smaller group.
 The question is not whether control exists.
 It is how visible, constrained, and temporary it remains.

 The herd requires structure.
 The shepherd requires restraint.